 113. Collect rainwater

-From all the frugal living tips related to saving water, this strategy works crazy.
+From all the frugal living tips related to saving water, this strategy works crazily.
 The reason is that water rains every month.
 And it’s free at all which you can use for multiple purposes.
 For doing that you need to have a system in place for collecting rainwater.

 You can use 4 to five big tanks and insert a pipe connected from your house ceiling to the tanks.
 So during rainfall, all of your house water goes to the tank and is stored there.

-This water is usually very clean and you can use it for car washing, watering plants, cleaning the floor, even washing clothes and other purposes.
+This water is usually very clean and you can use it for car washing, watering plants, cleaning the floor, even washing clothes, and other purposes.
 According to Rain Harvesting, you can save 40% to 50% on your water bill if you collect and use rainwater.